grodansparadis/vscp-doc-canal/canalgetdriverinfo.md

 >    pos0;pos1;pos2;pos3;pos4;....

 that is items separated with semicolons.
-The **pos** attribute for the `<item>` tag is the ordinal for these.
-Always starting with base zero.
+The **pos** attribute for the `<item>` tag that was the ordinal for these is now deprecated.
+Pos is instead fetched from the items position in the XML file.
+First item is pos=0,

+<blocking> should always be true.

 All items are sub strings when they are part of the configuration string but can be typed withing the `<item>` tag with the **type** attribute.
 Valid types are